Otromascomotu/Otromascomotu/README.md

 - 🌱 I’m currently learning to become a Full Stack Dev 💻

-- 😎 I'm currently taking the big leap of my whole life 🔜
+- 😎 I'm currently taking one of the the big leaps of my whole life 🔜

 🆙 Go ahead!!! 👨‍💻